asnocode/asnocode.github.io/_posts/2024-02-23-what-is-iac.md

 <h2 id="final"><span class="ez-toc-section" id="Conclusion" ez-toc-data-id="#Conclusion"></span><span style="font-size: 24px;"><b>Conclusion</b></span><span class="ez-toc-section-end"></span></h2>
 <p><span style="font-weight: 400;">Infrastructure as code (IaC) is a unique approach to provisioning IT infrastructure.
 It allows teams to collaborate on projects easily while reducing the risk of human errors.
 Its benefits include cost management, scalability, reliability, and consistency in work routines.
 Although there are challenges that impede its implementation in some organizations, they can be tackled using the right tactics.</span></p>
 <p><span style="font-weight: 400;">The future of infrastructure as code in software development looks promising, with the rapid use of cloud computing and </span><a href="https://www.turing.com/blog/6-devops-best-practices/" target="_blank" rel="noopener"><span style="font-weight: 400;">DevOps practices</span></a><span style="font-weight: 400;">.</span></p>
-<p><span style="font-weight: 400;">If you’re a software developer looking for remote software jobs with top US companies, try Turing.
-Visit the ‘Apply for Jobs’ for more information.</span></p>
 <hr>
 <h2><span class="ez-toc-section" id="FAQs" ez-toc-data-id="#FAQs"></span><span style="font-size: 24px;"><b>FAQs</b></span><span class="ez-toc-section-end"></span></h2>
 <ul>